-"Gentlemen-A large portion of the inhabitants of the state, has been, for more than a year, highly excited by the alleged forcible and clandestine removal of a citizen, and by the uncertainty of his fate.
+^u GENTLEMEN-A large portion of the inhabitants of the state, has been, for more than a year, highly excited by the alleged forcible and clandestine removal of a citizen, and by the uncertainty of his fate.
 It is believed by many that he has been murdered, and it is certain that, if alive, he is in captivity.
 This outrage upon our laws has justly alarmed our fellow citizens in that part of the state, and has produced exertions such as might have been expected from freemen, conscious of their rights, and determined to maintain them, to develope the mysterious transaction, and to bring the offenders to justice.

 "As yet their efforts have failed.
-The rewards and inducements heretofore offered for a discovery, have been unavailing.
+The rewards and inducements heretofore offered for a'discovery, have been unavailing.
 The trials and convictions that have taken place have rather increased the mystery of the transaction.
-The efforts of individual citizens, stimulated by a patriotic zeal, have not always been guided by discretion, and there is reason to fear, that they have sometimes tended rather to prevent, than promote, a judicious developement of the truth.
-It is publicly stated, that a witness, while on his way to attend the trial of some of the persons charged with a participation in the original outrage, has suddenly and unaccountably disappeared, and advertisements offering rewards for his discovery, have been extensively circulated.
+The efforts of individual citizens, stimulated by a patriotic seal, have not always been guided by discretion, and there is reason to fear, that they have -sometimes tended rather to prevent, than promote, a judicious developement of the truth.
+It is publicly stated, that a witness, while on his way to attend the trial of some of the persons charged with a parti cipation in the original outrage, has suddenly and unaccountably disappeared, and advertisements offering rewards for his discovery, have been extensively circulated ae confederate arrived to hie aid, almoet at hie prieon door, and in the nighttime hurried him into a carriage,to}.."-tfeto-York CemrnereUd Advertiser, second of Fsbruary, 1827.

-"If there be any foundation for this suggestion, it affords a strong reason for the adoption of proper measures to quiet the alarms of our fellow citizens."
+"If there beany foundation for this suggestion, it affords a strong reason for the adoption of proper measures to quiet the alarms of our fellow citizens."